 Cultural Resources.
 Under the action alternatives no impacts on archaeological resources, traditional cultural properties, or architectural resources are anticipated.
 Under Alternatives 1 and 2, three buildings: Building 240 (Warehouse built in 1967), Building 275 (Munitions loading crew training built in 1968), and Building 491 (Recreation Center built in 1965) have reached 50 years of age since the last architectural evaluation at the installation and require evaluation for eligibility under standard National Register of Historic Places (NRHP) criteria.
-The NGB is coordinating with the Oregon State Historic Preservation Office (SHPO) to evaluate the eligibility of these buildings, and required mitigation if any building is determined eligible, prior to any planned demolition of these structures.
-This would include the development of a Memorandum of Agreement between the 142nd Wing (142 WG), NGB, the Advisory Council on Historic Preservation, the SHPO, Tribal Nations, and other consulting parties.
+The NGB is coordinating with the Oregon State Historic Preservation Office (SHPO) to evaluate the eligibility of these buildings individually and as a district, and any required mitigation if any building or a district are determined eligible, prior to any planned demolition of these structures.
+This includes the development of a project-specific Programmatic Agreement between the 142nd Wing (142 WG), NGB, the Advisory Council on Historic Preservation, the Oregon SHPO, Tribal Nations, and other consulting parties.
 Impacts to architectural resources under Alternative 3 would be similar to that under Alternatives 1 and 2 with some exceptions: no additions are proposed to Buildings 210 and 400, and no demolition is proposed for Buildings 160, 255, 265, and 275.

-It is not expected that undiscovered archaeological resources would be found during implementation of any action alternative at the Portland ANG installation.
-However, due to the location of the installation near the Columbia River and the use of fill from the Columbia River, there is a high probability of subsurface archaeological resources; therefore, an archaeological monitor will be onsite during all ground-disturbing activities.
+Due to the location of the installation near the Columbia River and the use of fill from the Columbia River, there is a high probability of subsurface archaeological resources.
+In accordance with the project-specific Programmatic Agreement, NGB will conduct an archaeological survey that includes shovel test pits within areas proposed for ground-disturbing activities using current methodologies in accordance with the Oregon SHPOs "Archaeology Field Guidelines."
+NGB will evaluate any newly found archaeological sites under the criteria of eligibility established in 36 CFR Section 60.4 (a-d).
 If an unanticipated discovery of cultural artifacts occurs or the discovery of unmarked burial(s), including Native American burials or cemeteries from which headstones were relocated but not the physical remains, the activity in the immediate vicinity will cease until an assessment of the materials can be made.
 The unit commander/supervisor will be notified immediately so the Environmental Manager can be contacted.
 Protocols found in Standard Operating Procedure No. 6, Inadvertent Discovery of Cultural Materials and Standard Operating Procedure No. 7, Inadvertent Discovery of Unmarked Burials within the Integrated Cultural Resources Management Plan will be followed.

 Under Alternatives 1 and 2, the noise level at the airfield would increase slightly (approximately 1 to 2 dB DNL).
-Despite the slight increase in noise levels, there would be no adverse effects to NRHP-eligible or -listed archaeological resources, architectural resources, or traditional cultural properties.
+Despite the slight increase in noise levels, there would be no adverse effects to

+NRHP-eligible or -listed archaeological resources, architectural resources, or traditional cultural properties.
 Based on noise level calculations for lands beneath the SUA, there would be no adverse effect to cultural resources, historic structures, or traditional cultural properties as a result of the implementation of the action alternatives.
 The NGB is consulting with the Oregon SHPO on its finding of effects for the action alternatives.